inspire9/jawbit/README.md

 post '/fitbit/subscriptions', to: Jawbit::FitbitRack.new(
   subscriber_id, consumer_secret
 )
+post '/jawbone/subscriptions', to: Jawbit::JawboneRack.new

 # in an initialiser:
 ActiveSupport::Notifications.subscribe('notification.fitbit') do |*args|
+  event = ActiveSupport::Notifications::Event.new *args
+  # use event.payload[:json] however you like.
+end

+ActiveSupport::Notifications.subscribe('notification.jawbone') do |*args|
   event = ActiveSupport::Notifications::Event.new *args
   # use event.payload[:json] however you like.
 end